Choosing a Doctor

 - Inform you of your right to request copies of your medical records to send to the “2nd opinion” physician;

-- Notify (in writing) that your new doctor has been chosen to provide a second opinion and why the first opinion is being disputed.
+- Please let (in writing) know that your new doctor has been chosen to provide a second opinion and why the first opinion is being disputed.

-If they deem it appropriate, the physician will write a report offering an alternate diagnosis/treatment or write a report stating why they agree with the first diagnosis.
+If they deem it appropriate, the physician will write a report offering an alternate diagnosis/treatment or stating why they agree with the first diagnosis.
 Copies of the report will be provided to you, your workers’ compensation insurance, and your current treating physician within 20 days of the appointment.
-If you still disagree with the diagnosis or treatment plan after receiving your second opinion, you may seek a third opinion from a physician in your Medical Provider Network.
+If you disagree with the diagnosis or treatment plan after receiving your second opinion, you may seek a third opinion from a physician in your Medical Provider Network.
 The process of seeking a third opinion is the same.
-If you disagree with the third physicians’ opinion, you can file for an Independent Medical Review.
+If you disagree with the third physician’s statement, you can file for an Independent Medical Review.

 What can you do?

-Choosing a doctor from a Medical Provider Network is different than filing a “Petition for Change of Treating Physician” form or a DWC-Form 280.
-Choosing a doctor can be hard.
+Choosing a doctor from a Medical Provider Network differs from filing a “Petition for Change of Treating Physician” form or a DWC-Form 280.
+Choosing a doctor can be challenging.
 Let a Sacramento workers’ compensation attorney help.
 Our attorneys can help you choose the right doctor, what factors to consider, and whether you can get a second or third opinion.